 Ask for Holograms

 There are iconic sights in Star Wars: Galaxy’s Edge.
-The Millennium Falcon, the First Order Tie echelon shuttle, and the X-wing Starfighter and A-wing Starfighter across from Star Wars: Rise of the Resistance (opening Jan.
-17, 2020).
+The Millennium Falcon, the First Order Tie echelon shuttle, and the X-wing Starfighter and A-wing Starfighter across from Star Wars: Rise of the Resistance.
 But you would never know that there are invisible beings and ships nearby unless you get a hologram.
 The PhotoPass photographers, called imagers in the land, BTW, can add a hologram to your photos in front of these iconic ships.
 That means you’ll get a cool hidden gem in your pic that you’ll get to see once your PhotoPass pictures come in.
 They are definitely fun surprises, so be sure to ask for a hologram.

 Locating these Star Wars: Galaxy’s Edge Hidden Gems are just one way to deepen your experience when visiting Batuu.
 Have you uncovered any hidden gems in Galaxy's Edge that had you hopping with excitement?
 Please share them in the comments below.
 You'll need a few days at Disneyland to take in all the hidden gems throughout both parks.
 Your favorite froggy friends can help you save money with discount Disneyland Resort tickets and discount hotel stays nearby and now at the Disneyland Resort!
 Ribbit, ribbit!